-Atgah Khan was the husband of JiJi Anga, the wet nurse of Akbar and was killed by Adham Khan, whose tomb is in Mehrauli.
+Atgah Khan was the husband of JiJi Anga, the wet nurse of Akbar, and was killed by Adham Khan, whose tomb is in Mehrauli.
 There is another plain but big dome looking at you from across a wall.
 This is said to belong to Baba Kambalposh, who I guess must have been a revered Fakir.

-From here walk towards the Nizamuddin Dargah, where in lie the most famous saint of Delhi and his best-known follower and poet Amir Khusro.
-Till date, every Thursday Khusro’s devotional qawwalis are sung for his master.
-The narrow lanes lines with shops selling flowers, chaddars, and other items on both sides lead you to the dargah.
-Leave your footwear outside, cover your head and secure your wallets as you enter these lanes.
+From here walk towards the Nizamuddin Dargah, wherein lie the most famous saint of Delhi and his best-known follower and poet Amir Khusro.
+To date, every Thursday Khusro’s devotional qawwalis are sung for his master.
+The narrow lanes are lined with shops selling flowers, chaddars, and other items on both sides leading you to the dargah.
+Leave your footwear outside, cover your head, and secure your wallets as you enter these lanes.

 Saint Hazrat Nizamuddin

 He was a saint of the Chisti tradition.
-Other famous saints from this tradition are Garib Nawaz of Ajmer, Moinuddin Chisti of Fatehpur Sikri and Baba Bakhtiar Khaki of Mehrauli.
+Other famous saints from this tradition are Garib Nawaz of Ajmer, Moinuddin Chisti of Fatehpur Sikri, and Baba Bakhtiar Khaki of Mehrauli.
 On the side is a red mosque wall which is a Mihrab well painted in Gold.
 Unfortunately, women are not allowed inside the two important tombs.
-Today the main Dargah is painted is pure gold with many other colors decorating each and every part of the walls.
+Today the main Dargah is painted in pure gold with many other colors decorating each and every part of the walls.

-Amir Khusro often referred himself as the beloved of Nizamuddin, ensured that he is buried next to him.
+Amir Khusro often referred to himself as the beloved of Nizamuddin, ensured that he is buried next to him.
 Later Mohammed Shah was buried in between them.
-As per the legend; this is what led to the decline of Mughals in Delhi as he came between the two lovers.
+As per the legend; this is what led to the decline of the Mughals in Delhi as he came between the two lovers.
 I enjoy listening to these legends and it seems that almost all old places have some such legends associated with them.

-Baoli or Step-well
+Baoli or Step-well at Basti Nizamuddin

 On the backside of the dargah is a Baoli or a step-well.
 Dating back to the time of Hazrat Nizamuddin, around 1321-22 AD.
 Which is probably in the worst condition that it can be.
-I assume that being associated with the dargah, it should a holy place too, but the condition of the Baoli denies any such assumptions.
+I assume that being associated with the dargah, it should be a holy place too, but the condition of the Baoli denies any such assumptions.

-If you come out towards the Mathura road, you would see the Sabz Burj, which is actually a blue dome.
+If you come out towards Mathura Road, you would see the Sabz Burj, which is actually a blue dome.
 There is a park called Mirza Ghalib Park on the corner of this road, which also has a Baradari and a few other small-unexplained monuments.
 Being a vegetarian, I never tried the food options at Nizamuddin.
 But I am sure for those who enjoy Non-veg this place would have many things to offer.

-Recommend you to read following travel blog on Places to visit in Delhi.
+Recommend you to read the following travel blog on Places to visit in Delhi.